jhkirk/Levitation-Studios/index.md

 ### Sun Lee:
   - Level Design
   - Scripting

+## Our Game

+Our team is currently developing a 2D Platforming Puzzle game centered around the manipulation of gravity.
+In our early concepts, the game currently has the following features:

+  1. Fast paced movement
+  2. Grappling hook for movement
+  3. Player-manipulated orbital forces
+  4. Obsticles and puzzles that players must navigate quickly with the tools at their disposal.

+## Storyboard Sketches

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for